Youngjun333/Lab1/index.md

 ## Young's Personal Page

 ## Introduction
 My name is Young Jun Kim, and I am currently a computer science student at the University of California, San Diego.
 After taking many courses, my current favorite programming language is **C++** because of how powerful the STL library is at solving data structure problems.
 Additionally, I simply love the **GDB** debugger because of the various commands that it has for debugging.

+In terms of my programming abilites, I have listed the languages I am proficent at from most to least below.

+1. C/C++
+2. Java
+3. Python

 ## Algorithms
 As someone who is really interested in algorithms, my favorite quote comes from Donald Knuth